mikw99/nodered-osc-to-emberplus/README.md

 To make managing your target and source arrays easier, EmberOut accepts separate arrays for different DSP targets. \
 You could also put all targets into one array, if that is more convenient for you. \
 v1.4.0 Adds a node that guides you through the creation of arrays, at the moment only for EmberOut.
+It reacts to msg.topic "create".
 In Templates folder you also find flows with a customisable function instead.

 It is also recommended to run only one ember+ Node per subflow, and create the necessary arrays for each. \
 \